mrmin123/kancolle-auto/.github/ISSUE_TEMPLATE.md

 - [ ] Consistent
 - [ ] Transient

-[description of issue here, along with any screenshots and/or videos]
+[replace this line with a description of issue, along with any screenshots and/or videos.
+Please be descriptive as possible, describing step by step what is happening in the game]

 #### Console log (if applicable)
 ```
-[log goes here]
+[replace this line with ~50 lines of console log]
 ```

 #### Relevant config snippet (if applicable)
 ```
-[config snippet goes here]
+[replace this line with relevant portion from config with comments removed]
 ```